Fieldwork and Advisory

 Fieldwork isn’t part of the work.
 Fieldwork is the work.

 Braden is my middle name — but it also carries a deeper meaning.
-When I started this practice, my first project was fieldwork on “Braden” itself.
+When I started this practice, my first project was fieldwork on my middle name.
 I found that Braden [Bradán] is derived from an Irish Gaelic word meaning “salmon.”
 In Irish folklore, Bradán feasa — the ‘Salmon of Knowledge’ — was said to grant the world’s wisdom to whoever caught it.
 Hear the legend in the audio player below.

 Training & Certifications